nirv-ai/docs/cfssl/README.md

 # create root ca and save as ca[-key].{pem,csr}
 create rootca

-# create root ca for a config and save as ca[-key].{pem,csr}
+# create root ca for a different CA_CN and save as ca[-key].{pem,csr}
-create rootca a.b.c
+create rootca mesh.prod.nirv.ai

-# create root ca for a config but save as somethingelse[-key].{pem,csr}
+# create root ca for a different CA_CN but save as somethingelse[-key].{pem,csr}
-create rootca x.y.z somethingelse
+create rootca mesh.test.nirv.ai somethingelse

+### FYI ON SERVER/CLIENT/CLI CERT CREATION
+## the TOTAL always represents how many SHOULD exist
+## not necessarily how many you want to create
+## e.g. if you want 10 and 0 exists
+# create 10 will create 10 new certs starting at 0
+## e.g. if you want 10 and 5 already exist
+# create 10 will create 5 additional certs in index order (0-9) filling in any gaps
+# that way you can delete cert at index 3 (e.g. its been compromised)
+# invoke create 10 (because you need a total of 10)
+# but only cert at index 3 will be created (wont disturb any existing certs)

 ### SERVER CERT
 # create 1 server cert and save as server-0[-key].{pem,csr}